-RJF, as a bank holding company and financial holding company, as well as Raymond James Bank and TriState Capital Bank are subject to the Fed's capital rules which implemented the Basel III requirements for U.S. banking organizations.
+RJF, as a BHC and FHC, as well as its wholly owned subsidiaries Raymond James Bank and TriState Capital Bank are subject to the Fed's capital rules which implemented the Basel III requirements for U.S. banking organizations.
 These rules establish an integrated regulatory capital framework and implement, in the U.S., the Basel III regulatory capital reforms from the Basel Committee on Banking Supervision and certain changes required by the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act").
 We apply the standardized approach for calculating risk-weighted assets and are also subject to the market risk provisions of the Fed's capital rules ("market risk rule").